Galvanized Steel Pipe Corrosion

 For many years galvanized steel has been the preferred construction material for dry and pre-action fire sprinkler systems.
-Despite the added cost of using galvanized pipe in lieu of black steel pipe (typically a 30% premium), galvanized pipe was often specified for projects based on one primary assumption: that it provided better corrosion management and prevention, and would thereby result in an extended service life for the system.
+Despite the added cost of using galvanized pipe in lieu of black steel pipe (typically a 30% premium), galvanized pipe was often specified for projects based on one primary assumption: that it provided better corrosion management and prevention, which would thereby result in an extended service life for the system.

 FM Global has stated that in the presence of trapped water, galvanized pipe can experience failures in 2-3 years after installation (FM Global Property Loss Prevention Data Sheet 2-1 “Corrosion in Automatic Sprinkler Systems” October 2017).
-ECS has seen failures develop in as little as 12 months, with most systems developing failures within 5 years after install.
+ECS has seen failures develop in as little as 12 months, with most systems developing failures within 5 years after installation.

 Why Galvanized Steel Fails

 Galvanized steel has been used successfully for corrosion prevention in numerous applications without experiencing rapid failure.
 Its thin zinc layer provides resistance to corrosion by two mechanisms:

 - First, it acts as a sacrificial anode when attached to steel.
 It will corrode preferentially under corrosive conditions, thereby protecting the underlying steel.

 - Second, in the presence of moisture, zinc reacts with oxygen and carbon dioxide from the air to form a protective coating of zinc carbonate (passivation) when it dries out.
 When it can dry out under atmospheric exposure, galvanized steel works quite well on guard rails, corrugated roofing, flag poles, and street signs by forming a protective coating of zinc carbonate.

 So why does galvanized steel fail so quickly in the fire sprinkler industry?